Sign In / Sign Out

 - Map and Locations

-The BFA program in art with a concentration in sculpture recognizes the broad, transdisciplinary nature of sculpture today.
+The BFA in art with a concentration in sculpture recognizes the broad, transdisciplinary nature of sculpture today.
 A wide range of media now falls within an expanded definition of sculpture.
-Coursework includes:

-While classes run the gamut of the contemporary sculpture environment, there also is an emphasis on helping students put today's creations in the contexts of the history of sculpture and the larger field of contemporary art.
+Coursework covers public and site-specific sculpture, foundry, interactive and electronic sculpture, neon, small metals, wood, and video and sound installation.
+Students learn to put today's creations in the context of the history of sculpture and the larger field of contemporary art.
 Critical inquiry is augmented by courses in the art history program.
-Visiting artists, curators and critics connect students to the contemporary context.
+Visiting artists, curators and critics share their experience directly with students.

 Art (Sculpture) (BFA)